apache/cordova-docs/STYLESHEET.md

 * Do not start a sentence with a lowercase member name.

 * Do not refer to "I," the author of the documentation, as in "What I am going to show you now."
-Likewise avoid "we," as in "We see that..."
+Likewise avoid "we" and "let's," so instead of "We see that..." try "Note that..."

 * OK to refer to "you," the developer, but only if necessary, e.g., to avoid passive voice.